Embattled Civil Service Board chair says he won't step down despite felony arrest

 BATON ROUGE - The embattled chairman of the Baton Rouge Municipal Police and Fire Civil Service Board who was arrested on felony charges this week told WBRZ Wednesday he will not step down from the position.

 Brandon Williams was arrested Tuesday, accused of taking a person who was building a house for a ride.
 Investigators said he took $600,000 from the victim, but left him high and dry.
-That victim had to hire another contractor come in and complete the job.
+That victim had to hire another contractor to come in and complete the job.

 Williams was first nominated to the board by LSU in 2019.
 He was removed from the board after a discrepancy was discovered with his address.
 He was placed back on the board by the Metro Council.